Funding for PhD students for September 2016 entry

 The School's postgraduate community is one of the largest and most diverse and dynamic postgraduate communities in the UK, and is committed to supporting financially the best qualified applicants.
 Funding your programme will be a crucial factor in your decision to apply for a postgraduate research degree, so the earlier you consider your funding options, the better.

-Each year the School awards approximately £800,000 in studentships and bursaries for postgraduate study.
-There are a range of awards on offer for both Home/EU and Overseas students at PhD level.
+Each year the School awards approximately £800,000 in studentships and bursaries for doctoral study.
+There are a range of awards on offer for both Home/EU and International students at PhD level.

-The School of Arts, Languages and Cultures is committed to helping students find ways of meeting the financial commitments of postgraduate study.
-Please note that all of our postgraduate programmes are available on a full-time or part-time basis.
+The School of Arts, Languages and Cultures is committed to helping students find ways of meeting the financial commitments of doctoral study.

 Funding is available from various sources:

 - PhD Scholarship in Global Health, Disaster Response and Humanitarian Aid